Areas of expertise

-Marcelo counsels insurance, reinsurance and pension companies on regulatory and corporate matters, including M&A transactions, distribution contracts, claim regulations and litigation.
-He has been actively involved in some of Brazil’s most significant transactions and claims matters in the recent times.
+Marcelo advises on insurance-related aspects of regulatory and corporate matters, including M&A transactions, distribution contracts, claim regulations and litigation.
+He has been actively involved in some of Brazil’s most significant transactions and claims in recent times.

 An adjunct professor at the Fundação Getulio Vargas Business School, Marcelo is also the author of numerous publications on insurance and reinsurance law.

-Master of Laws in International Commercial Law (DESS), Université de Paris
+Master of Laws in International Commercial Law (DESS) – Université de Paris, France;

-Master of Laws (LL.M.), Faculdade de Direito da Universität Heidelberg
+Master of Laws (LL.M.) – Faculdade de Direito da Universität Heidelberg, Germany;

 AM Best – Recommended Insurance Attorneys (2020)